CubiCasa/cubicasa-android-sdk-example-project/README.md

 - Margins of the scan back button now match the margins of the scan timer
 - Updated dependencies (see [Implementation](#implementation) below)

-**2.7.0:**
-- Ceiling warning adjustments
-- Updated dependencies (see [Implementation](#implementation) below)

-**2.6.3:**
-- Property type can now be added to the scan data with the new variable `propertyType: PropertyType`
-- Patch to prevent majority of the native ARCore crashes.
-Too close -warning is disabled for the time being and will be enabled again once Google has fixed the issue
-- Updated dependencies (see [Implementation](#implementation) below)
-- Various bug fixes

-**2.6.1:**
-- Bug fix: Fixed record button not being vertically centered when speech recognition was disabled

 For older release notes, see [Archived Release Notes](#archived-release-notes)

 ## Glossary